 Write OKRs By Breaking Goals Into Quarterly Objectives

-It’s common for a lot of companies to have yearly goals, even monthly goals, so one adjustment you may need to make with the OKR approach is using quarterly goals to keep you on track throughout the year.
+Most companies have six-month or annual goals, but use quarterly OKR goals to keep you on track throughout the year.
 This isn’t difficult.

-Let’s pick up your goal for an NPS of 38 by the end of the year.
+Let’s go back to the HR example to have a Net Promoter Score (NPS) of 38.
 In the first quarter, your objective is to get a baseline score.
-We will assume your company gets at least a 20 for the first survey.
+Let’s assume your company gets at least a 20 for the first survey.
 That means to hit your year-end goal of 38 you need to make up 18 points.

 So in quarter two, your objective might be to hit 26, then 32 in the third quarter, and 38 in the last.

-But keep in mind that you might also want to set stretch goals in each objective or key result so that you have room for missing your goal.
+You might also want to stretch each objective or key result so that you have room for missing your goal.
 This is common with OKRs, as many companies follow the thinking that OKRs will be hit 70-80% of the time.
 If you don’t hit it the other 20-30% of the time, it’s okay, because you’ve built this in.

 Use A Tool To Set OKRs